waldrain/waldrain.github.io/pv.md

 improved [LTC6811-1/LTC6811-2 12-Cell Battery Stack Monitors](https://www.analog.com/media/en/technical-documentation/data-sheets/LTC6811-1-6811-2.pdf)
 - [Monitoring batteries voltages connected in series combination using Arduino Uno utilizing relay technique](https://www.engineersgarage.com/arduino-series-battery-voltage-monitor)

+2021-10-29: Here is the plan, to measure:

+- solar radiation with a lightmeter, to have an indication whether the sun is shining or not
+- panel voltage in the range 0-90 V
+- panel current via the (very small) voltage differential between two points in the cable, or use a clamp
+- charger current via the (very small) voltage differential between the charger and the battery pole, or use a clamp
+- battery voltage B- to B+
+- BMS + battery voltage P- to B+
+- inverter current via a clamp

 ## Inverter

 ### Victron Phoenix